YYoudi/vibe-giants-decomp/README.md

 ├── RE-TRACKER.json       # The progress tracker: every function, its verdict, │                         #   file, line count, issues.
 The closest thing to a │                         #   real "what got done" index.
-├── CLAUDE.md             # The AI's own working notes / architecture cheat-sheet
-│                         #   (French).
-Read it to see how the agent thinks.
-└── .claude/commands/     # The slash-command skills that drive the pipeline
 ```

 ### Architecture, as the AI understood it

-This map is from `CLAUDE.md` — it reflects what the pipeline *thinks* the call
+This map reflects what the pipeline *thinks* the call
 graph looks like.
 Trust it only as a rough guide:

 ```